 In addition, the LDS has not only escalated Dennis to a high level of ordination, but also amended some of its practices, (e.g., allowing gay couples to have their children baptized by the Church).

-Dennis is planning a road trip to Salt Lake City, in the weeks leading up to the book launch.
-Prior to the trip, producers plan to film in an around his hometown, Glastonbury Connecticut, with family, and friends and new LDS friends as to his life experiences, and his new experiences in the church and their reactions to his life changing conversation.
-The producers are also planning to document that journey, with a diverse group of “road trip pals,” some LDS members, some not, as he moves into the reality of the book’s message.
+Producers plan to film in an around his hometown, Glastonbury Connecticut, with family, and friends and new LDS friends as to his life experiences, and his new experiences in the church and their reactions to his life changing conversation.

 Additionally, Al Carraway, who wrote the bestselling book, More than a Tattooed Mormon, also provided her pithy prose as the forward to Dennis’ book, will be interviewed and join Dennis for part of the road trip.